Platform – Table of Contents

 • Support of the right of first-time and part-time workers to full benefits.

-• Repeal of all repressive “slave labor” legislation such as the 1994 Public Act 112 amendments to the Michigan Public Employment Relations Act, the Hatch Act, the Taft-Hartley Act, the Landrum-Griffin Act and all so-called “right-to-work” laws..
+• Repeal of all repressive “slave labor” legislation such as the 1994 Public Act 112 amendments to the Michigan Public Employment Relations Act, the federal Hatch Act, Taft-Hartley Act, and Landrum-Griffin Act, and 2012 Public Acts 348 and 349—comprising Michigan’s so-called “right-to-work” laws.

 • Abolition of the National Labor Relations Board, replaced by community-based elected commissions composed of at least 50 percent working people.